10 Unhealthy Foods for Children

 3.)
 Sugar Cereals – This is an empty calorie landslide with little nutritional value – some mandated vitamins are placed within, this only helps minimally.

 5.)
-Toaster Pastries – Fruit is largely lacking in these processed foods with large amount of fats.
+Toaster Pastries – Fruit is largely lacking in these processed foods with a large number of fats.

 8.)
 Candy – Often overlooked as a food group, but for children and some parents it often can be #1.
 Holidays, birthdays, parties, and any other excuse to allow candy is almost never missed.

 9.)
-Ice Cream and Cake – Goes hand in hand for birthday parties or otherwise.
+Ice Cream and Cakes – Goes hand in hand for birthday parties or otherwise.
 Low sugar, low fat, and small portions can help curb these problems

 10.)
 Fruit Juices – Very low nutritional value but often mistaken for a good choice other than cool-aid or soda.
 The trick is many have very little natural fruit, but this can be deceiving.